 I love how this project turned out and how I now have a fully functional outdoor space.

-Well the rest of my garden still leaves much to be desired but I am working on it.
+Well, the rest of my garden still leaves much to be desired but I am working on it.
 All that is still to be done is a worry for another day, today I am reveling in the glory that is my new outdoor dining table.

 From now on my table will be living under my very new and highly coveted patio cover.
-But for over more than two years (including winters) my table was standing outside without any shelter and she wasn’t even repainted than.
+But for over more than two years (including winters) my table was standing outside without any shelter and she wasn’t even repainted then.
 Whenever the weather was wet and foul I put an oilcloth table cloth tarp over her.
 And she survived.

 So if you are thinking about using a wood dining table outside and you don’t have a covered patio, just cover the table itself whenever needed and it will last for years.
 Paint and stain her well and shield her from the worst of rain and moisture attacks and she will be fine.
+You can read more about weatherproofing wood, metal, and wicker outdoor furniture here.

-Well why don’t you all just come on over for some tea or lemonade and we can chat about the virtues of turning your indoor table into garden furniture.
+Well, why don’t you all just come on over for some tea or lemonade and we can chat about the virtues of turning your indoor table into garden furniture?